Wire Pull Smoke Grenade: The Complete Guide to How They Work

 Shutter Bombs Wire-Pull Products: Which One Is Right for You?

-Twin Vent II Wire Pull Smoke Grenade β 90 Seconds
+Twin Vent II Wire Pull Smoke Grenade - ~25 Seconds (Dense Burst)

 The Twin Vent II adds a second vent port to the WP40 formula.
-Dual vents disperse smoke in a wider, more symmetrical pattern β perfect for couple portraits, wide-angle landscape shots, and large-frame compositions where a single directional plume would exit the frame before filling it.
-Same wire-pull reliability, same 90-second burn, noticeably broader smoke spread.
+Dual vents disperse smoke in a wider, more symmetrical pattern - perfect for couple portraits, wide-angle landscape shots, and large-frame compositions where a single directional plume would exit the frame before filling it.
+Same wire-pull reliability, same ~25-second burn, noticeably broader smoke spread.

-The EG25 is a compact 30-second wire-pull grenade sold in 10-packs.
+The EG25 is a compact 25 seconds per unit wire-pull grenade sold in 10-packs.
 Its smaller smoke output makes it ideal for high-volume events (sports celebrations, gender reveals with multiple pops), budget-conscious portrait sessions, and situations where you want quick color bursts rather than a sustained cloud.
-The wire-pull mechanism is identical to the WP40 β same pull force, same reliable ignition, just a shorter charge.
+The wire-pull mechanism is identical to the WP40 - same pull force, same reliable ignition, just a shorter charge.

 Why Wire-Pull Is Safer Than Fuse-Lit Alternatives